RiccoWrld/Crewmates/README.md

-# Web Development Project 7 - Crewmates
+# Web Development Project  - Crewmates

 Submitted by: Ricardo Beale

 This web app: Using supabase table and CRUD method to create update delete information about crewmates.

-Time spent: 6 hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [ x] **The web app contains a page that features a create form to add a new crewmate**